Global Initiative on Psychiatry: History

 In 1986, Robert van Voren became General Secretary of the IAPUP.
 After the dissolution of the Soviet Union, the financing of the IAPUP headed by Robert van Voren ceased until it adopted program of broad compromises and, correspondingly, the opposite name of The International Association for the Abolition and Prevention of Political Psychiatry, or Geneva Initiative on Psychiatry.
 In 2005, the organization was renamed Global Initiative on Psychiatry (GIP).
 From 1995 to 2000, Chair of the Geneva Initiative on Psychiatry was James Birley.

 Leadership

 The board is composed of professionals from some twenty countries.
-Chief Executive of the Global Initiative on Psychiatry is Robert van Voren, a Honorary Fellow of the British Royal College of Psychiatrists and Honorary Member of the Ukrainian Psychiatric Association.
+Chief Executive of the Global Initiative on Psychiatry is Robert van Voren, an Honorary Fellow of the British Royal College of Psychiatrists and Honorary Member of the Ukrainian Psychiatric Association.
 In 2005, he was knighted by Queen Beatrix of the Netherlands for his work as a human rights activist.
 He is a professor of Soviet and post-Soviet Studies in the Ilia State University in Tbilisi (Georgia) and in the Vytautas Magnus University in Kaunas (Lithuania).